talkable/talkable-docs/source/ios_sdk/api_integration.rst

         TKBLShareChannel:TKBLShareChannelTwitter,
         TKBLOfferClaimUrlKey:[claimLinks objectForKey:TKBLShareChannelTwitter],
         TKBLShareMessage:@"Personalized message",
-        TKBLShareImage:@"Image URL as NSString", //You can also pass an UIImage TKBLOfferShortUrlCodeKey:shortUrlCode
+        TKBLShareImage:@"Image URL as NSString", // You can also pass a UIImage TKBLOfferShortUrlCodeKey:shortUrlCode
       }];